If a child is in immediate danger or risk.

 standardized global approach.

-Following the Supreme Court of Canada decision on the meaning of bestiality, the Canadian Centre set out to learn more about the
+Following the Supreme Court of Canada decision on the meaning of bestiality, C3P set out to learn more about the

 nature of bestiality offending in Canada by looking at reported Canadian cases.